Chart Color Schemes

 Dingley Village is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dingley Village, as per the latest Census, consisted of 80.5% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Dingley Village was higher at 47.0%, with the rest being mortgaged (42.2%) or rented (10.8%).
-The median monthly mortgage repayment in Dingley Village was $2,058, exceeding Melbourne metro's average of $2,000.
-Median weekly rent in Dingley Village was $450, higher than Melbourne metro's $390.
-Nationally, Dingley Village's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Dingley Village, as evaluated at the latest Census held on 27 August 2016, comprised 80.5% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Dingley Village stood at 47.0%, with mortgaged dwellings at 42.2% and rented ones at 10.8%.
+The median monthly mortgage repayment was $2,058, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Dingley Village was $450, compared to Melbourne metro's $390.
+Nationally, Dingley Village's mortgage repayments were significantly higher than the Australian average of $1,863 as at 30 June 2020, while rents were substantially above the national figure of $375 for the same period.

 Frequently Asked Questions - Housing